You will find a way

-Everything started in 2006 when I and my current husband decided to organize a world music festival - says Andreea Iager, co-founder.
+Everything started in 2006 when me and my current husband decided to organize a world music festival - says Andreea Iager, co-founder.
 He was 19 that time, I was 21.
 We wanted to bring life to Timisoara, put the public eye on NGOs initiatives, people who do things for passion.
 We wanted to empower people to act, not only complain.
-We had a lot of events during the festival, organized by NGOs, embassies, but also just people who have particular passions, for example board games, so they came to festival and share it with the public.
+We had a lot of events during the festival, organized by NGOs, embassies, but also just people who have particular passions, for example board games, so they came to the festival and shared it with the public.
 You could adopt street animals, dance tango, learn French or German, a wide variety of activities.
-Getting to know this community of organized and not-organized doers is part of the idea of Ambasada: a place where all those people can gather and do things on a more systematic way.
+Getting to know this community of organized and not-organized doers is part of the idea of Ambasada: a place where all those people can gather and do things in a more systematic way.
 The idea itself is quite old, we started to dream about it in 2007, but we never had courage and money to do it.
 All festivals were volunteers based.
-In 2014 we started to think more seriously about the place, we realized that to have impact the festival is not enough.
+In 2014 we started to think more seriously about the place, we realized that to have an impact the festival is not enough.
 We see the need of a community coming together and do more, become stronger by just spending time together.

 They started to look for a place, which was not an easy process.
 They got specially interested in the subject of industrial heritage.